epics-extensions/EPNix/doc/src/getting-started.md

 ## Concepts

-In EPNix, your IOC well have mainly two important files: the `flake.nix` file, and the `epnix.toml` file.
+In EPNix, your IOC will have mainly two important files: the `flake.nix` file, and the `epnix.toml` file.

 The `flake.nix` file is the entry point that the `nix` command will read in